top of page

 The sentence compares two items:

-gereksizce tüketilen nakit vs. yeterince kullanılmayan nakit
+gereksizce tüketilen nakit vs. yeterince kullanılmayan nakit.

 Note that these phrases are parallel and contrasted, with the contrast meant to underline the paradox that underspending cash is as bad for businesses as overspending it.
 The comparison, therefore, is not of unequal items (we are not stating that, in terms of some quality, one item is more, or less, than the other one).
 Instead, the comparison is meant to highlight the similarity between the items.
 The sentence thus describes a comparison of equal items, using a structure that linguists identify as comparison of equality.